 The sample you give to us may be used in future studies to understand how people’s bodies respond differently to HIV infection.
 Your specimens may be stored indefinitely at SANBS or Blood Systems Research Institute in San Francisco, US, but additional approval by Ethical Committees will be necessary for future research use outside of HIV research consent you are providing for this study.

-At each follow-up visit, you will be asked to complete a short paper questionnaire on your current medical status, including questions about visits to health care providers, any medications you may have started taking, and symptoms you may have experienced since your last study visit.
+At each follow-up visit, you will be invited to complete a short paper questionnaire on your current medical status, including questions about visits to health care providers, any medications you may have started taking, and symptoms you may have experienced since your last study visit.

 Our research nurses will stay in contact with you to schedule your follow-up visits.
 We will stay in contact with you using telephone calls, text messages and emails.
 We would like to call you every month just to check-in with you.